mjopenglsdl/small3d/README.md

 bii cpp:configure -G"Visual Studio 12 2013"

-**Windows - MinGW**: The engine and sample game will compile and work under MinGW but support for that environment is a little flaky (see https://github.com/dimitrikourk/small3d/blob/master/aboutMinGW.txt).
-Also, with MinGW, the build time is quite long, so I would strongly recommend using the Visual Studio compiler.
+**Windows - MinGW**: I have been trying to get the block to work properly under MinGW.
+At times I was successful but, right now, even though it can be compiled, it produces segmentation faults.
+I would strongly recommend using the Visual Studio compiler on Windows.
 You can get Visual Studio Community for free:

 http://www.visualstudio.com/